rtimmons/jnl/README.md

 **`@noscan`**

-We read the entire DB a lot.
+`jnl` reads the entire directory a lot.
 If you have big files with a bunch of garbage, you can use the `@noscan` tag.
 As soon as the DB reader sees `@noscan` it doesn't continue reading a file, but the file is treated like a normal entry otherwise (so tags before this one are respected).

 ## DayOne Conversion